kra3/dot_files/readme.md

-There are 3 other projects in use as of now, (2 to show cpu & mem load and & another for a better prompt.)
+There are 4 other projects in use as of now, (2 to show cpu & mem load, one for better directory juggling & another for a better prompt.)
 - screen-cpu-mem-load
 - tmux-cpu-mem-load
 - liquidprompt
+- autojump

 Also, one gist of virtualenvwrapper hooks for python development